jpype-project/jpype/doc/userguide.rst

 About this guide
 ================

-The JPype user guide is targeted toward programmers who are strong in either Python who wish to make use of Java or those who are strong with Java and are looking to use Python as a Java development tool.
+The JPype User Guide is targeted toward programmers who are strong in either Python who wish to make use of Java or those who are strong with Java and are looking to use Python as a Java development tool.
 As such we will compare and contrast the differences between the languages and provide examples suitable